Eagle Materials Inc. research snapshot

 EXP AI Trading Strategy Framework

 The EXP AI trading strategy below is a rules-based research framework, not personal advice.
-It connects chart levels with U.S. cement and wallboard market conditions, infrastructure policy, housing data, non-residential construction activity, raw material costs, quarterly earnings results, and the company capital allocation decisions including share repurchases and acquisition activity.
+It connects chart levels with U.S. cement and wallboard market conditions, infrastructure policy, housing data, non-residential construction activity, raw material costs, interest rates, quarterly earnings results, and the company capital allocation decisions including capacity expansions, share repurchases, and debt management.

 Trend-following setup